Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 };
 ```

-Structurally, this isn't what most people expect, and sadly that means I've
-created a poor mental model for you.

 So we create each byte with two main variables for our machine to operate on.
 Each `EType_t` tells the VM what to do with the byte's `text` variable, for
 merely displaying, a `SAID_TEXT` operator will print the `text` variable on-screen.